LokoMoloko98/BarefootCyber-Documentation-Template/README.md

 ```bash
 ./compilation_script.sh
 ```
-The document can be edited via the `DevOps_Implementation_Plan.tex` file and re-compiled by running the `compilation_script.sh` file.
+The document can be edited via the `BarefootCyberTemplate.tex` file and re-compiled by running the `compilation_script.sh` file or your own Tex engine.